Admitting now

 03

 Relapse risk is highest in the first 6 months after discharge.
-Our aftercare programme provides outpatient follow-ups, AA meeting connections in the patient’s home city, and fast re-admission access if needed.
+Our aftercare programme provides outpatient follow-ups, AA meeting connections in the patient’s home city, and guidance on when to seek additional help if needed.

 04

-Licensed by the Uttar Pradesh Government Health Department.
-Accredited under national addiction treatment guidelines.
+Approved by the Uttar Pradesh Government Department as per applicable norms.
 Registration details are available on request during the admissions process.

 07 — Outcomes